 It is well worth reducing grains for several reasons.
 Firstly as part of a strategy to minimise sugar intake since starchy wheat flour in the form of bread and all associated products is broken down into simple sugars by the amylase in our saliva and is sugar virtually by the time it gets to the stomach.

-Secondly unless you can make sure your bread is organic it contains dangerous levels of glyphosate and will wreak your gut health leaving you vulnerable to al sorts of problems.
+Secondly unless you can make sure your bread is organic it contains dangerous levels of glyphosate and will wreak your gut health leaving you vulnerable to all sorts of problems.
 This point should not be underestimated in your eating choices.
 I recommend avoiding bread completely, but cutting way back is essential.
-Once again it is crucial to think long term.
+Once again it is crucial to think long-term.
 Just because we don’t notice immediate ill health does not mean that everything is ok.

 In terms of macro nutrients – fat, protein and carbohydrate – a healthy diet must best contradict the advice we have all been hearing for years.
 Low fat diets cause ill health.
 The body needs healthy fats as mentioned for our brain for building cell walls, for making hormones etc. And dietary saturated fat is not a problem.